 1, static analysis is done before each

 commit.
-The tests are only done before the
+Tests and auditing are only done before

 push because they take longer.
 The advantage of this distribution is that every local revision is checked and formatted.
 On the other hand, running